 To make life easier, Square One has taken two steps.
-First, we’ve written our policy in simple language- see for yourself by downloading a sample.
+First, we’ve written our policy in simple language- see for yourself by downloading a Download sample policy wordings.
 Next, we’ve come up with this transparency page.
 We want you to understand exactly what’s in your policy, so we’ll explain the most important parts in plain English.
 We’ll also underline all the technical terms, so you know what to look out for.

 Let’s start with the basics.
 Your Square One policy is comprehensive.
 That means it insures against everything except for a list of exclusions.
-We’ll go over the list, but first we’ll take a look at the things your insurer requires of you.
-Then we’ll cover deductibles, how to manage your poicy, and how to make a claim.
+We’ll go over the list, but first, we’ll take a look at the things your insurer requires of you.
+Then we’ll cover deductibles, how to manage your policy, and how to make a claim.